In-N-Out: A Parameter-Level API Graph Dataset for Tool Agents: Experiments

 Performance is measured by precision: the proportion of generated subsets $S_i$ that meet the target pattern and appear in the gold graph, with duplicates counted once.
 As the model always outputs five subsets per instance, precision alone reliably reflects performance, without the need for recall.

 \paragraph{Comparison Methods.} We use GPT-4o mini as the base model and evaluate three conditions from \S{\ref{sec4:experiments-tool-retrieval}}.
 In the \textbf{no-graph} setting, the model selects subsets using only API documentation, with no structural guidance.
 In the \textbf{gold graph} setting, we additionally provide the ground-truth connections between the given APIs as part of the task instruction.
-In the \textbf{automated graph} setting, the same type of connection information is provided using edges predicted by Qwen2.5-32B under the cross-dataset setup.
+In the \textbf{automated graph} setting, the same type of connection information is provided using edges predicted by the Qwen2.5-32B model fine-tuned on the other dataset (cross-dataset setup).
 Prompt details are provided in Appendix~\ref{appendix:prompt}.

 \paragraph{Results.}

 The results in Table~\ref{tab:structured-api-subset-selection-results} show that access to graph information significantly improves precision across structural patterns and subset sizes.
 For instance, in the 3-API chain setting, precision rises from 58.2\% to 90.2\% in NESTful and from 41.2\% to 81.2\% in AppWorld.
 Even in more challenging settings like the 5-API collider pattern, performance rises from 6.4\% to 17.4\% in NESTful and from 6.2\% to 23.4\% in AppWorld.
 These results demonstrate that gold graphs provide strong structural guidance that greatly enhances subset selection.